 Those categories can be quite blurry: Is a particular scale for home or professional use?
 What happens if it's great for pourover coffee but bad at espresso?
-What if it's a fine scale but disproportionately expensive, or fragile, or large?
-Questions like these will be taken into consideration as we review and point out the top coffee scales.
+What if it's a fine scale but disproportionately expensive, fragile, or large?
+Questions like these will be taken into consideration as we review and point out our top coffee scales.

-Everything on this site technically has to do with "coffee" but for our purposes we'll differentiate between coffee and espresso.
+Everything on this site technically has to do with "coffee" but for our purposes we'll differentiate between brewed coffee and espresso.
 This section will be for scales that are ideal for producing a cuppa joe, regardless of if it's a pourover, press pot (french press), drip machine, or anything else you can come up with.

 Espresso scales are all about accuracy.
 With the home baristas (and professional baristas) of the world geeking out about a tenth of a gram of coffee going into their grinder, measuring again after the grind, and then measuring the weight of their shots, you know the scale is going to be critical tool.